 Just months after the dot-com collapse, and given the failure of PC maker Gateway's retail efforts, some critics viewed the idea as a risky move.
-Nonetheless, Apple's first two retail stores opened in Tysons Corner, Virginia and Glendale, California on May 19, 2001.
+Nevertheless, Apple's first two retail stores opened in Tysons Corner, Virginia and Glendale, California on May 19, 2001.
 Ultimately, Apple's retail stores turned out to be a resounding success, and they now attract over 1 million customers worldwide per day and generate the highest sales per square foot of any U.S. retailer.

 Apple today announced that its first two retail locations welcomed over 7700 people and sold a combined total of $599,000 of merchandise during their first two day weekend.
 The stores, located in Glendale, California and McLean, Virginia are the first of 25 stores the company is opening across the U.S. in 2001.

 Apple retail stores remained under Ron Johnson's leadership until he left in 2011 to become CEO of department store company J.C.
 Penney.
 His position remained vacant for nearly one year, until former Dixons CEO John Browett took over in April 2012.
 His time at Apple was short lived, however, as it is believed he did not fit within the company's culture.
-Browett left the company in October 2012, and Apple's retail team reported to CEO Tim Cook while the company began searching for his replacement.
+Browett left in October 2012, and Apple's retail team reported to CEO Tim Cook while he began searching for a replacement.